-The WCC English Language Institute (ELI) is an excellent choice for ESL learners for a number of reasons.
-ELI students have the opportunity to attend classes with people from around the world, as Whatcom hosts international students from more than 25 different countries each year.
+The WCC English as a Second Language Academic (ESLA) program is an excellent choice for ESL learners for a number of reasons.
+ESLA students have the opportunity to attend classes with people from around the world, as Whatcom hosts international students from more than 25 different countries each year.

-ELI faculty have Master's degrees in teaching English as a second language or related fields and have many years of experience teaching in the U.S. and overseas.
-Because the ELI is part of Whatcom Community College, students have access to all college facilities, such as computer labs, the library, sports facilities, and a tutoring center – at no extra cost.
+ESLA faculty have Master's degrees in teaching English as a second language or related fields and have many years of experience teaching in the U.S. and overseas.
+Because the ESLA program is part of Whatcom Community College, students have access to all college facilities, such as computer labs, the library, sports facilities, and a tutoring center – at no extra cost.

 The intensive courses allow students to study English full-time in order to prepare for college courses.
 These courses offer flexibility to match students' levels in discrete language skills.